gaiavn/PCBS_dialog-module/README.md

 Also, I made several comments on functions using regex.
 I know it is better not to comment too much, but since regex is quite technical, and understanding what I am doing implies being familiar with the text syntax I created, I thought it could be useful.

-IN CASE OF PROBLEMS
+# IN CASE OF PROBLEMS

 If the program does not want to read the text file, try putting the entire path name rather than the mere file name.

-If the window size doesn't fit your computer, you can modify its size by changing the value of 'SCREEN_WIDTH'and 'SCREEN_HEIGHT', line 391 and 392.
-You can also change the font type or size in line 390.
+If the window size doesn't fit your computer, you can modify its size by changing the value of the 'zoom' variable.